On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Estimates for spacetime and scalar field variables

 Regarding the first term in \eqref{eq:en-ineq-SF1}, we insert the following zero using \eqref{eq:REEqLapse1} and \eqref{eq:Friedman}:

 Regarding the first line, the first and third term can be pulled to the left hand side, while the second and fourth can be bounded by $\lesssim a^{-2}\E^{(L)}(N,\cdot)$.
-The first term in the second line precisely cancels the first term in \eqref{eq:en-ineq-SF1}, and the Vlasov term can be bounded by
+The first term in the second line precisely cancels the first term in \eqref{eq:en-ineq-SF1}, and the term containing Vlasov matter can be bounded by

 by Lemma \ref{lem:density-control}.
 Note that, for the same argument at $L=0$, this also incurs a metric term. \\ The second term in \eqref{eq:en-ineq-SF1} and the explicit term in \eqref{eq:en-ineq-SF2} can be treated similarly, so we focus on the latter, denoting it by $(\ast)$: Applying \eqref{eq:diff-ineq-Friedman}, we obtain the following: